SEMTA-Group/safe-syn-fidelity/README.md

 ### B. Quick start

-Run one of the jupyter notebooks, in order to replicate the experiment.
+Run one of the jupyter notebooks with names started with "RQ", in order to replicate the experiment.

 ### C. Folder structure